-Property Tax Exemption - Public Act 161 of 2013 (formerly Senate Bill 352) provides a property tax exemption to veterans who are rated 100%, totally and permanently disabled, by the Department of Veterans Affairs.
+Property Tax Exemption - Public Act 161 of 2013 (formerly Senate Bill 352) provides a property tax exemption to veterans who are rated 100%, totally and permanently disabled as a result of a service connected disability, by the Department of Veterans Affairs.
 This includes veterans rated 100% under Individual Unemployability.
 The exemption is also provided to unremarried surviving spouses of veterans who met this criteria at the time of their death.
 Veterans/spouses need to apply for the exemption annually and should contact one of our offices for further information.

 Affordable Care Act - VA Health Care meets the "minimum essential coverage" that is required by the Affordable Care Act.
 If you are enrolled in VA health care, you do not need to take additional steps to meet the health care law coverage standards.
 If you are not currently enrolled, our office is available to answer questions about eligibility and assist you with the enrollment process.
 Visit the Department of Veterans Affairs for more information on VA Health Care and the Affordable Care Act.